modelflat/zbl/README.md

 [![PyPI version](https://badge.fury.io/py/zbl.svg)](https://badge.fury.io/py/zbl)

-`zbl` is a Rust and Python library which aims to make it easy to integrate CV libraries (such as OpenCV) with Windows Desktop apps for real-time processing.
+`zbl` is a Rust and Python library aiming to make it easier to integrate OpenCV (and possibly other CV libraries) with Windows Desktop apps for real-time processing.
 It does so by providing a simplified interface to `Windows.Graphics.Capture`.